chovanecm/workshop-spark/scala/task0-firstrun/README.md

 ## Task 0: The First Run of Spark

-You will see the main part of the Spark APi and run the first job.
+You will have brief look at Spark API and run the first job.
 ___

 #### 1. Briefly look at the Spark directory